How to Calculate GILTI Tax on Foreign Earnings

 This article explores key components of the new GILTI regulation – including how to calculate the GILTI tax and what income is subject to GILTI – to help tax practitioners understand how it may impact their corporate tax planning strategies.

-GILTI tax calculation
+GILTI tax formula

 U.S. shareholders of CFCs are subjected to current taxation on most income earned through a CFC in excess of a 10% return on certain of the CFC’s tangible assets – with a reduction for certain interest expense.
 GILTI inclusions can be reduced by a partial foreign tax credit.